Legal Advice for Compensation Insurance Claims & TPD Payouts

 Public Liability Claims

-You can make a public liability claim when injured in a public place in diverse and varied situations.
+You could be eligible to make a public liability claim when injured in a public place in diverse and varied situations.
 Owners and operators of public spaces have a general duty to take reasonable steps to keep you safe.
 They typically have public liability insurance to protect them financially if something goes wrong, including:

 More about public liability claims >